 “For me, really connecting with God means verbally talking to Him.
-Although He knows it all there’s a difference in me when I am silently praying and verbally praying.
-Verbalizing it allows not just the words to come out but also the emotions and feelings.
+Although He knows it all, there’s a difference in me when I am silently praying and verbally praying.
+Verbalizing it allows not just my words to come out but also the emotions and feelings.
 It also helps because I’m a verbal processor and the Lord can help me use my words to identify what is really going on.” -Jarrett

 ” I’ve gone on walks, gone surfing, played guitar, and gone on drives.
 God has also spoken to me through movies.
 I’ll often ask God what we should do.
 Sometimes He’ll tell me and sometimes He’ll say I can choose.
-Since it’s a relationship there are things we do a lot but it’s also good to change things up.” -Audrey
+Since it’s a relationship there are things we do a lot, but it’s also good to change things up.” -Audrey

 “I love spending time with the Lord late at night when we are the only ones awake.
 I’ve had some of my best times with the Lord under the stars!” -Hannah Joy

 “I make sure to first make a good cup of coffee no matter what time of day it is (usually with an aeropress if i’m not awake enough to make a pour-over).
-I sit down at my favorite spot on the couch with my journaling Bible and MacBook.
-I like to spend a few weeks at a time studying a certain book of the Bible and after I read, I open up a file on my computer titled, “Journal”, and start typing.
+Then, I sit down at my favorite spot on the couch with my journaling Bible and MacBook.
+I like to spend a few weeks at a time studying a certain book of the Bible.
+After I read, I open up a file on my computer titled, “Journal”, and start typing.
 Sometimes I write about the section of scripture I just read, but mostly I’ll just type out a conversation between myself and God.
 There’s no limit to this conversation.
 I’ll literally type out whatever is on my mind and listen to see if God has a response. ” -Jose

 “Usually when I go to have my personal time with the Lord I lay out everything.
 The things that feel hard and the things that I don’t understand and the things that are amazing & that I am so thankful for.
 Then I sit, I listen.
-Sometimes after that I process one of those things deeper, sometimes I go on a walk, sometimes I read the word to gain perspective and understanding.
+Sometimes after that I process one of those things deeper, I go on a walk or I read the word to gain perspective and understanding.
 Then I ask, how do I apply this to walk about in the transformative truth?
 I don’t want to leave a time with Jesus the same, I wanna leave changed every time. ” -Madison

 “I enjoy doing art while listening to an audio Bible.
 Another thing is I play guitar and process my day/season/what I’m learning about God.” -Tiara

-“I like to connect with Him through music– whether singing or just listening to it.
-Sometimes I need to focus on songs that reveal His character and nature, other times I choose music that reminds me of who I am in Him and who He has been to me.” -Karen
+“I like to connect with Him through music, whether singing or just listening to it.
+Sometimes I need to focus on songs that reveal His character and nature.
+Other times I choose music that reminds me of who I am in Him and who He has been to me.” -Karen

 “One of the ways I connect best with the Lord is through speaking out loud.
-It really helps remind me that he’s a person and not distant.
+It really helps remind me that He’s a person and not distant.
 Often times I do this by taking walks with Him.” -Gabe

 “Silence and music are a huge part of how I connect with God.
 Even though they are opposite, it feels like if I’m in silence and engaged, we connect.
 Or if I’m playing a song and engaged, we connect.
 If I’m in silence but not really quiet in my heart, usually its harder.” -Tati